eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/get-documents.md

 [androidJvm]\
 abstract fun [getDocuments](get-documents.md)(predicate: ([Document](../-document/index.md)) -&gt; [Boolean](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin/-boolean/index.html)? = null): [List](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin.collections/-list/index.html)&lt;[Document](../-document/index.md)&gt;

-Retrieve all documents.
+Retrieves all documents managed by this DocumentManager instance.

+This method returns a list of all documents that are managed by this DocumentManager (matching the DocumentManager's identifier).
+An optional predicate can be provided to filter the results based on custom criteria.

 #### Return

-the list of documents
+A list of documents matching the criteria, or an empty list if none found or if an error occurs

 #### Parameters